 If you (or a spouse/partner) need long-term care (LTC) when you are older, the cost of that care will likely become a serious issue.
 Like many seniors, you may end up turning to Medicaid for help paying for LTC.
 If you failed to anticipate the need to qualify for Medicaid as a senior, however, there is a good chance you will be forced to comply with the Medicaid “spend-down” requirements.
-The Staten Island Medicaid planning attorneys at O’Reilly Law explain the Medicaid “spend-down” requirements and discuss how Medicaid planning can help you avoid them.
+The Staten Island Medicaid planning attorney at O’Reilly Law Firm PLLC explain the Medicaid “spend-down” requirements and discuss how Medicaid planning can help you avoid them.

 The Cost of Long-Term Care

 Although we all hope to avoid the need for long-term care, the reality is that you (and your spouse or partner) stand close to a 70 percent chance of needing some type of long-term care (LTC) services before the end of your life.
 If either of you do need LTC, you will quickly realize how expensive that care can be.
 Nationwide, residents paid, on average, over $100,000 per year for LTC in 2021.
 As you may well imagine, the average cost of LTC for New Yorkers is noticeably higher than the national average at almost $160,000 per year.
 Taking into consideration the average length of stay is three years, it becomes easy to see how LTC costs could easily exceed half a million dollars.
 Because neither Medicare nor most health insurance policies will cover LTC expenses, you could be responsible for paying for LTC out of pocket.
 The good news is that Medicaid does cover LTC expenses; however, you must qualify to get help paying for LTC.

 What Is Medicaid “Spend-Down?”